Yoga Injury Prevention

-- Discuss any known illness or injury with your yoga instructor prior to the class so that he or she can recommend pose modifications.
+- Discuss any known illness or injury with your yoga instructor prior to the class, so he or she can recommend pose modifications.

-- Learn what type of yoga you are performing.
-There are hundreds of different forms of yoga, some more strenuous than others.
+- There are hundreds of different forms of yoga, some more strenuous than others.
 It is important to learn which type of yoga will best suit your needs.

-- Wear appropriate clothing that allows for proper movement.
+- Wear clothing that will not restrict your movement.